-Often while planning for events, we think about the day of the week, the time of the event, and conflicts with workplace schedules.
-It is also important to consider if there are religious holidays or commitment-based needs (e.g. religious observation, school breaks, community gatherings, etc) that would prevent someone from engaging in an event.
+Often times while planning for events, we think about the day of the week, the time of the event, and conflicts with workplace schedules.
+In the United States, maybe workplace schedule are structured around Christian holidays, thus it is important to consider if there are other religious or commitment-based needs that would prohibit someone from engaging.